Setting SQL Monitor data retention policy

 - SQL top queries data (1 week) – Displayed on the SQL Server instance and Database overview pages under Top waits and Top queries, and on the alert details pages under Performance Data.

-- SQL query plans data (1 week) – Displayed on the SQL Server instance and Database overview pages under Top waits and Top queries.
+- Estimated query plans data (1 week) – Displayed on the SQL Server instance and Database overview pages under Top waits and Top queries.

 - Windows process data (1 week) – Displayed on the Host and Cluster machine overview pages under System processes (top 10), and on the alert details pages under System processes.